 SCREENING STUDENT RESEARCHERS FOR SIGNS & SYMPTOMS OF COVID-19

 Student researchers should self-monitor for signs and symptoms of COVID-19.
-Student researchers must stay in their rooms if they do not feel healthy. ny student falls in any of the following categorieseither submit a Community Concern Form or call security at 507-222-4444.
-After reporting their absence as described above, students will be contacted by p.
+Student researchers must stay in their rooms and report their absence by contacting their supervisor if they do not feel healthy.
+Any student researcher experiencing symptoms, or who falls in any of the following categories, must either submit a Community Concern Form or call security at 507-222-4444.
+After reporting their absence as described above, students will be contacted by professional staff for next steps.

 Student has been or is scheduled to be tested for COVID-19